Error-331/code_tests/docs/bible/links.md

 The State of Contrition - March 26 (true love of Christ and God, manifestation of true love);

 Remember to Leap - March 27 (obey the word);

+The Desire to Be Rich - March 28 (do not be consumed with covetousness, our sole consolation should be in our godliness);